Computer Science Competitions

 Microsoft Imagine Cup

-The Imagine Cup is an annual competition sponsored and hosted by Microsoft and is considered the top competition in technology and software design.
+The Imagine Cup is an annual computer science competition sponsored and hosted by Microsoft and is considered the top competition in technology and software design.
 Since 2003, the scale of the competition has gradually expanded.
 Today, more than 1.75 million students from 190 countries and regions have participated.

-The competition is divided into two categories – Software Design and Game Design.
+This computer science competition is divided into two categories – Software Design and Game Design.
 Participants in software design are required to use Microsoft tools and techniques to create an application that solves one of today’s most intractable problems.
 Game design contestants were asked to create a game to illustrate the theme of the Imagination Cup.

 Why join Microsoft Imagine Cup?